dekarrin/mtgdb/README.md

 for cases where that is the only thing that difers.
 * `create-deck.py` - Create a new deck with name.
 * `set-deck-state.py` - Set the deck state to something.
+* `set-deck-name.py` - Set the deck name.
+* `list-decks.py` - Show all decks and card count currently within.
+* `list-cards.py` - Show all cards in inventory, with filters via cli flags

 Beyond that, deck creation, viewing, etc, needs to be handled manually using a sqlite3-enabled browser.